luisalro/miax-Candlesticks_InvestmentAlgorithm_Lab/README.md

 - Assets up 3 cents (stop profit).

--T he asset falls 10 cents (stop loss).
+- The asset falls 10 cents (stop loss).

 If none of the above occurs, sell at closing price